 A cavity, also called tooth decay, is a hole that forms in a tooth.
 Cavities start small and gradually become bigger when left untreated.
 Since many cavities don’t cause pain in the beginning, some people don’t realize a problem exists.
 Regular dental appointments can detect tooth decay early.

 The symptoms of a cavity depend on the severity of the decay.
 They include:

 - visible hole in the teeth

 - black or white staining on teeth

 According to the Mayo Clinic, cavities and tooth decay are some of the most common health problems in the world.
-Anyone with teeth can develop one, including infants.
-To protect your oral health and the oral health of your family, you should learn the causes and risk factors of cavities.
+Anyone with teeth can develop cavities, including infants.
+To protect your oral health and the oral health of your family, you should learn the causes and risk factors for cavities.

-Plaque causes tooth cavities.
-This is a sticky substance that binds to teeth.
+Tooth cavities are caused by plaque, a sticky substance that binds to teeth.
+Plaque is a combination of bacteria, saliva, acid, and food particles.
 Everyone has bacteria in their mouth.
-After eating or drinking foods with sugar, bacteria in our mouth changes sugar into acid.
-Plaque is actually a combination of bacteria, saliva, acid, and food particles.
-It starts forming on teeth soon after eating or drinking anything sugary.
+After eating or drinking foods with sugar, bacteria in your mouth turn sugar into acid.
+Plaque starts forming on teeth soon after eating or drinking anything sugary.
 This is why regular brushing is important.

 Plaque sticks to teeth, and the acid in plaque can slowly erode tooth enamel.
 Enamel is a hard, protective coating on teeth that protects against tooth decay.
 As tooth enamel weakens, the risk for decay increases.

 Everyone is at risk for cavities, but some people have a higher risk.
 Risk factors include: